February 15, 2026

 These people won’t always have the perfect resume.
 That’s why your hiring process should be built to uncover the unique traits that work best for your company.

 Here’s the golden rule: Never run out of money.
 Many argue this is the CEO’s #1 job.
-Cash is the lifeblood of business, so its hard to disagree.
+Cash is the lifeblood of business, so it’s hard to disagree.

 If you’re interested in my fundraising lessons (and mistakes), I wrote about it here: